Employment Policies

 Cave Preservation – Laurel Caverns, to the degree possible, is to be returned to, and kept in, its natural state.
 All graffiti, except those of special historical significance, are to be removed.
 All laws related to cave vandalism are to be enforced.

 Chain of Decision – Employees shall express concerns beginning with their immediate supervisor.
-If an employee wishes to appeal a decision by a supervisor, the employee shall, by arrangement of the supervisor with their own supervisor, set up a meeting for the higher supervisor to hear the advice or concern.
+If an employee wishes to appeal a decision by a supervisor, the employee shall follow the organizational path shown in the organizational chart available in the Staff Lounge.

-Community Representation – The Conservancy shall act affirmatively in its employment advertising and hiring decisions with respect to women and minorities with the goal that the diversity in Fayette County is reflected in its employee roster.
+Community Representation – The Conservancy shall act affirmatively in its employment advertising and hiring decisions with respect to women and minorities.
+The goal is that the diversity in Fayette County is reflected in the Conservancy’s employee roster.

-Contracts – Only the officers of the Conservancy are authorized to make a contract with employees or outside parties.
+Contracts – Only the President of the Conservancy is authorized to make a contract with employees or outside parties.
+No one else is to tell a third party that they are authorized to make purchases.

 Cooperativeness – A team spirit, emotional stability, and a sense of sharing are to be a hallmark of the organizational culture of The Conservancy.

 Decorum – Every program and tour must be led by someone whose appearance and manner are marked by friendliness, respect, and professional conduct.
 The Laurel Caverns Conservancy is in great part a team initiative.
-The professional image of each member of the team is intrinsically tied to the image of the Laurel Caverns Geological Park.
-Employment assumes one has a positive attitude toward the organization and its employees.
-Termination may result if this assumption is challenged by the use of terminology which can be taken as disparaging to the organization or a person within it in any media accessible to one’s fellow employees.
+The professional image of each member of the team is intrinsically tied to the image of the Laurel Caverns State Park.
+Continued employment requires strict adherence to the Conservancy’s dress codes, as set by the Conservancy’s management teams.

-Defamation – Openly critical statements, especially in front of visitors, defaming the character or abilities of a fellow employee or even a visitor will not be tolerated.
+Defamation – Openly critical statements, especially in front of visitors or fellow employees, defaming the character or abilities of a fellow employee will not be tolerated.
 Minimally, a Performance Concern Notice shall be given.
 If the behavior occurs a second time a Confidential Performance Concern Resolution will be drafted.

-Deferred Payments – Except for regional public schools on field trips, no deferred payment arrangement (billing) shall be granted to visiting organization without clearance by the Director of Marketing and Reservations.
-A copy of any “to be invoiced” Group Receipt must be immediately faxed to: 724-437-1925.
+Deferred Payments – Except for regional public schools on field trips, no deferred payment arrangement (billing) shall be granted to visiting organization without clearance by the Director of Outreach.
+A copy of any “to be invoiced” Group Receipt must be immediately placed in the Director’s mail bin.

-Discharge – The word “discharge” refers to the obligations of the Conservancy and an employee when the employee leaves the Conservancy.
+Discharge – The word “discharge” refers to lawful obligations placed on both the Conservancy and an employee, when the employee leaves the Conservancy.
 A discharge may either be voluntary, seasonal, conditional or involuntary.
 All departing employees, shall complete, or have completed on their behalf, a form called the Employment Separation Report.
 This form shall serve as the complete record of voluntary, seasonal, conditional and involuntary discharges.
 It shall have the following: (1) a section providing for times and persons involved, (2) four divisions, one each for voluntary, seasonal, conditional and involuntary discharges with comment lines appropriate to each, and (3) statements with respect to the returning of keys, lockers, payments due, W-2 contact, recall, and the like.

-Docents – All interpretive staffers, tour guides, and caving guides are to be fully knowledgeable in the history, geology, and ecology of the Laurel Caverns Park property, and to see their primary role as that of a teacher.
+Docents – All interpretive staffers, tour guides, and caving guides are to be fully knowledgeable in the history, geology, and ecology of Laurel Caverns.
+They are to see their primary role as that of a teacher.

-Documents and Publications – The Tours and Programs Manager shall maintain a current and complete set of every document needed for or used by this Conservancy to conduct its programs and administer its internal policies.
+Documents and Publications – The Conservancy President shall maintain a current and complete set of every document needed for, or used by, this Conservancy to conduct its programs and administer its internal policies.

-- Unprofessional apparel: Facial jewelry, oddly colored hair, clothing expressing vulgar themes, torn blue jeans and all other apparel indicating an unprofessional lack of maturity on the part of the employee is prohibited.
+- Unprofessional apparel: Excessive jewelry, oddly colored hair, clothing expressing vulgar themes, torn blue jeans and all other apparel indicating an unprofessional lack of maturity on the part of the employee is prohibited.
 Shorts are not to be worn.
 Socks and appropriate shoes and slacks are required.
-Where the Programs Manager feels this code is being violated a PIP is to be put in place.

-Drug or Alcohol Possession – No drugs prohibited by law are to be brought onto The Conservancy property.
-Alcohol is not to be consumed by any employee during working hours.
-Consumption, otherwise, may only take place in small quantities during management-approved gatherings.
+Drug or Alcohol Possession – No drugs, prohibited by law, are to be brought into the workplace.
+Alcohol is not to be consumed by any Conservancy employee within the Visitors’ Center or cave.

 Due Process – The written policies and procedures of the Conservancy shall be the ground for all hiring, mentoring, and discharge.
 All concerns and appeals must be made in writing.
-The steps within the organization’s performance improvement plan (PIP) process must be followed.
-If a dispute cannot be settled through a PIP, the Conservancy will pay the cost of hiring a mutually agreed upon attorney whose finding will be binding upon both parties.
+The steps, within the organization’s performance Enhancement plan (PEP) process, must be followed.
+If a dispute cannot be settled through a PEP, the Conservancy will pay the cost of hiring a mutually agreed upon attorney whose finding will be binding upon both parties.

 Effectiveness – The outcome of every program and tour must be positive.
-Evaluations by the visitors involved will serve as the measure of effectiveness.
+Evaluations by park visitors will serve as the measure of effectiveness.

 Efficiency – The waste of time, energy, and materials is to be avoided.

-Employment Categories – There are four.
+Employment Categories – There are two.
 Fulltime employees: those available for employment, at least four days a week, beginning from the time of hire or call-back through the last week of the season.
-Parttime employees: Those only available for work three days or less.
-Internship: Those who must delay the start of employment, due to college classes, and terminate employment circa mid-August, for the same reason.
-For these employees the Conservancy shall provide an enhanced learning experience which can serve their career growth.
+Parttime employees: Those only available for work three days or less, or who choose a four-hour workday.
+The latter requires a 10:00 am until 2:00 pm contract.
+In both, new-hires must have attained their 18th birthday.

 Employment Contract – Any contractual arrangement between the Conservancy with respect to duration of employment, assigned responsibilities, and the like is subject to these policies and all relevant employment laws.
 In the absence of such a contract, the Policies and Procedures of the Laurel Caverns Conservancy, as well as its operating times, shall serve as the employment contract.